-Having a FIM solution that offers convenience and simplicity, ultimately saves a business money which in turn increases ROI.
-When your software is able to operate independently from a single security dashboard, you are also wasting less time and able to focus on what truly matters for your company.
+Having a FIM solution that offers convenience and simplicity, ultimately saves your business money which in turn increases ROI.
+When your software can operate independently from a single security dashboard, you are also wasting less time and can focus on what truly matters for your company.

-However as we previously discussed in 7 FIM Best Practices, features of FIM solutions and can vary drastically.
-Though this list is not all inclusive, the following features are valuable to look for when researching FIM.
+However as we previously discussed in 7 FIM Best Practices, the features of FIM solutions can vary drastically.
+Though this list is not all-inclusive, the following features are valuable to look for when researching FIM.

 - Real-time notifications

 - Centralized control

 - Differentiation between positive, neutral, and negative changes

 - Advanced and Flexible Reporting